-A flower is the reproductive part of plants.
-It contains the male part-stamen –male part of the flower and pistil – female part of the flower, which is involved in the reproduction process in all flowering plants of the kingdom Plantae.
+- Pistil – The female part of the flower, which is involved in the reproduction process in all flowering plants of the kingdom Plantae.

-The process of reproduction in plants is carried out in three stages.
+The process of reproduction in plants is carried out in three stages which is described below:

 Also Read: Different Modes Of Plant Reproduction